ticktockreed/wheres-hot/README.md

 Source code available on [on GitHub](https://github.com/ticktockreed/wheres-hot)

-View a working demo at [Where's Hot?](wheres-hot.alloftheabove.co.uk)
+View a working demo at [Where's Hot?](http://wheres-hot.alloftheabove.co.uk)

 ## To run locally
-Set up a site though IIS, Apache, or node, or just view at the demo link above.
+Set up a site though IIS, Apache, or Node, or just view at the demo link above.

 Source code available on [on GitHub][1]